midiareshadi/Simulation_Workloads/README.md

-### Architecture and workload definition for [timeloop](https://github.com/Accelergy-Project/accelergy-timeloop-infrastructure) simulator
+### Architecture and workload definition for [the Timeloop-Accelergy simulator](https://github.com/Accelergy-Project/accelergy-timeloop-infrastructure) simulator